geb/geb/doc/manual/src/chapters/090-history.md

 * selenium-common is now a 'provided' scoped dependency of Geb

+### New Features

+* All waitFor clauses now treat exceptions raised in the condition as an evaluation failure, instead of propagation the exception

+### Breaking Changes

+* All failed waitFor clauses now throw a `geb.error.WaitTimeoutException` instead of `AssertionError`

 ## 0.5.1

 * Fixed problem with incorrectly compiled specs and the geb grails module